The Last American Vampire

 The Last American Vampire is an action horror novel by Seth Grahame-Smith and a sequel to Abraham Lincoln, Vampire Hunter, released on January 13, 2015, through New York–based publishing company Grand Central Publishing.

+The novels follows the life of an American vampire from the assassination of Abraham Lincoln through the world wars.
+By the end of the novel, he is thought to be the last surviving American vampire.
+The other characters depicted in the novel include Abraham Lincoln, Henry Irving, Bram Stoker, Virginia Dare, Arthur Conan Doyle, Jack the Ripper, Nikola Tesla, Grigori Rasputin, and Alexei Nikolaevich, Tsarevich of Russia.

 Plot

-After turning assassinated President Abraham Lincoln into a vampire from the first book, vampire Henry O. Sturges, Lincoln's vampire-hunting mentor, realizes he has gone against the rules of the Union of Vampires by doing so.
-Lincoln is horrified at becoming a vampire, as it turns him into the exact thing he has been fighting against all his life, and jumps out the window and burns himself to death.
+Henry O. Sturges, Abraham Lincoln's vampire-hunting mentor, realizes he has gone against the rules of the Union of Vampires by resurrecting Lincoln as a vampire.
+Horrified at his transformation, Lincoln jumps out of a window and lets himself burn to death.

 Henry is summoned to New York City, the Union's headquarters, by their leader Adam Plantagenet, a highly respected older vampire, alive since 1305.
 He shows Henry boxes containing the heads of some of their emissaries along with a note from the mysterious "A. Grander VIII".
 He is tasked with finding and stopping this man from destroying more vampires.
 Plantagenet himself is killed soon after.

 Henry decides to begin his hunt in London, England, under the guise of a textile importer.
 Unsure where first to go, he decides to find out the vampire presence here.
-It turns out that the Henry Irving, a famed actor in England, is a vampire.
+It turns out that Henry Irving, a famed actor in England, is a vampire.
 Wanting to get in touch with Irving, he tracks down and finds his assistant, Abraham "Bram" Stoker.
 Initially reluctant to allow Henry access to his charge, he relents when Henry reveals his vampirism.
 Stoker and his family quickly become one of Henry's close friends.

-Along the way, Henry reveals some of the events from his life as a human and his early time as a vampire including turning his adopted daughter, the first English baby born in the "New World", Virginia Dare, into a vampire.
-His travels and adventures bring him across the world where he helps Arthur Conan Doyle and stops Jack the Ripper.
+Along the way, Henry reveals some of the events from his life as a human and his early time as a vampire including turning his adopted daughter and eventual spouse, the first English baby born in the "New World", Virginia Dare, into a vampire.
+His travels and adventures bring him across the world where he helps Arthur Conan Doyle and stops Jack the Ripper who is revealed to be the man who turned Henry into a vampire.
 He is also put into action as a United States Government agent, and becomes a highly decorated veteran of both World Wars.
 He also befriends inventor Nikola Tesla and assists in assassinating the feared mystic Rasputin.
 Grander is revealed to be Virginia Dare and Henry and Lincoln (revealed to be alive) track her down.
 They fight until Dare is killed by Henry but not before mortally wounding Lincoln.

 The last portion of the novel has Henry meeting Alexei Romanov, also a vampire, who attempts to recruit him, now the last known American vampire, into a reconstituted Union of Vampires.